elibirk/CIS210-hw5/README.md

 # CIS210-hw5
 Practicing call by value/call by reference in Java.
+Simulates rock paper scissors.